Troubleshoot IF ELSE Block Condition in Scheduled Jira Automation Rules

 This is actually the way the IF / ELSE Blocks work in Automation for Jira.

-In Scheduled rules, the Conditions are applied to the set of Issues as fetched by the trigger JQL as a whole — opposite to iterating over each issue individually.
+In Scheduled rules, the Conditions are applied to the set of Issues as fetched by the trigger JQL as a whole—the opposite of iterating over each issue individually.

-We have the open improvement below to add this caveat to the documentation: JIRAAUTOSERVER-209 - Improve documentation on the IF ELSE condition behavior
+We have an open suggestion to add this caveat to the documentation: JIRAAUTOSERVER-209 - Improve documentation on the IF ELSE condition behavior

 Solution

-One alternative is to use several IF / ELSE block separated from each other:
+Make use of several IF / ELSE blocks separated from each other:

 Visual example: